ArcadeHustle/WatermelonPapriumDump/README.md

 [![Paprium launch](http://img.youtube.com/vi/f3CTqTzkgZQ/0.jpg)](https://www.youtube.com/watch?v=f3CTqTzkgZQ)<br>

 The goal of this project is to empower Paprium cart owners to ensure that their investment is protected well into the future.
-Design flaws such as BGA voiding in the cartridge manufacturing process make it succeptible to failure.
+Design flaws such as BGA voiding in the cartridge manufacturing process make it susceptible to failure.
 It is literally a ticking timebomb, and it will likely fail eventually.<br>

-Since Project Little Man has been released, [Paprium now has a new KickStarter](https://www.kickstarter.com/projects/573261866/paprium-the-16-bit-beat-them-all-coming-to-the-next-gen/faqs), seemingly selling old assets that the company refused to give to existing customers for various reasons.<br>
+Since Project Little Man has been released, [Paprium now has a new KickStarter](https://www.kickstarter.com/projects/573261866/paprium-the-16-bit-beat-them-all-coming-to-the-next-gen/faqs), seemingly selling old assets that the company refused to provide to existing customers for various reasons.<br>

 ## Current Progress
 [![Paprium in Mame](http://img.youtube.com/vi/gcilDVdup9k/3.jpg)](https://mega.nz/file/kIQBTSYI#6NoAHrU2w-mD2k625aEUcIbI9tSj4nU7j5uOYTUavYo)<br>Click the thumbnail to see Paprium running in MAME.<br>